SuperViz/tutorials/collaborative-code-editor/README.md

 npm run dev
 ```

 This command will start the development server and open your application in the default web browser.
-You can interact with the code editor and see what other participants are typing in real-time.gfcbn
+You can start editing code in the Monaco editor and collaborate with other users in real-time.

 ### 2. Test the Application

-- **Real-Time Collaboration**: Open multiple instances of the application to test collaboration.
-You should see live updates of the code as participants type, along with their cursors and selections.
+- **Collaborative Editing:** Open the application in multiple browser windows or tabs to simulate multiple participants and verify that changes to the code are reflected in real-time for all users.
+- **Cursor Presence:** Verify that you can see other users' cursors and selections with their names displayed.
+- **Concurrent Editing:** Test editing the same area of code simultaneously from different windows to verify that changes are merged correctly without conflicts.

 ### Summary

-In this tutorial, we built a collaborative code editor using SuperViz, Yjs, and Monaco Editor.
-We enabled real-time synchronization of code and provided visual feedback for participants' edits and selections.
-The combination of SuperViz and Yjs provides a powerful tool for real-time collaborative experiences.
+In this tutorial, we built a collaborative code editor using SuperViz, YJS, and Monaco Editor.
+We used YJS for real-time document synchronization, Monaco for the code editing experience, and SuperViz to handle the networking and presence aspects.
+This powerful combination allows multiple developers to collaborate on code in real-time, seeing each other's cursors and edits as they happen.

-For further exploration, you can customize this setup to support various programming languages and collaborative scenarios.

 Feel free to explore the full code and further examples in the [GitHub repository](https://github.com/SuperViz/tutorials/tree/main/collaborative-code-editor) for more details.